 What Are Egg Noodles?

 Egg noodles are pasta like regular pasta but they contain a higher ratio of egg to flour than regular pasta does.
-The eggs give the noodles a richer flavor.
+In fact, a lot of regular pasta doesn’t contain eggs at all.
+The egg in egg noodles gives them a richer flavor and pale yellow color.
+I love serving egg noodles with my beef stroganoff and chicken paprikash recipes.

 How To Cook Egg Noodles